 - 4. Click a participant's name to view individual responses. - 5.
 Download results by clicking Download CSV.
-To view downloaded results, open Microsoft Excel, open the downloaded CSV file, adjust formatting if necessary, and then save the spreadsheet. - 6.
+To view downloaded results, open Microsoft Excel\, open the downloaded CSV file, adjust formatting if necessary, and then save the spreadsheet. - 6.
 The last survey contains an evaluation on you as a facilitator.
-You are able to see the aggregated results for this survey but not the individual responses.
+The results of this survey are anonymous.
+You only see the aggregated results for this survey but not individual responses.
 Be sure to inform you participants of this fact so they can feel free to deliver honest and candid feedback.
+To access the data from this survey click the Anonymous Survey tab.

-Section 3: Online Manage Features Part 9: How to Certify Participants
+Section 3: Online Manage Features Part 9: How to Certify Participants & Close the Course